References ($ref)

 $ref - For multi-ref, fragments merge left-to-right; inline override fields win

-- Refs are non-recursive — fragments cannot
+- Refs are recursive — fragments can

-$refother fragments $refis stripped before sending to the backend- Merging is shallow — no deep merging for objects
+$refis stripped before sending to the backend- Merging is shallow — no deep merging for objects